 #10.
 The Christmas Angel by Mary Jean Kelso

-Young Melissa is told she can bring one favorite item along on when her family travels the Oregon Trail to move out west.
+Young Melissa is told she can bring one favorite item along when her family travels the Oregon Trail to move out west.
 She chooses a beautiful, but extremely delicate, porcelain angel to adorn the family Christmas tree.
-This picture book also includes a map, typical supply list, list of links to Oregon Trail websites plus five free printables for your homeschool.
+This picture book also includes a map, a typical supply list, a list of links to Oregon Trail websites plus five free printables for your homeschool.